cathysunkc/MobileApp/assignment03/assignment03-CathySun.md

 ## Consequences

-Based on above proposed architectural decisions, we believe the use of M.E.R.N. stack (MongoDB, Express.js, React, and Node.js), PayPal, and with the predefined data collection and user permission policies would help to develop a scalable and robust mobile app for the retail company.
+Based on above proposed architectural decisions, we believe the use of M.E.R.N. stack (MongoDB, Express.js, React, and Node.js), PayPal, and with the predefined data collection and permission policies would help to develop a scalable and robust mobile app for the retail company.
 The app would support both online and offline mode, enable push notifications, integrate with secure payment method, capable to track user behavior, with optimize performance, and be expandable and scalable to international customer base.